How one grief facilitator is speaking out and helping siblings build resiliency

 Her parents had experienced the death of one child and now, the physical absence of another.
 Overall, Moore said she’s happy she made the move, and her mother celebrated her for doing so.
 If it wasn’t for her relocating, her parents may not have tapped into their own grief.

 Moore mentioned that her parents were suppressing their grief to be strong for her, and she was suppressing her grief to take care of them.
-Being able to focus on what a life without her sister would look like helped in the grieving process, something she wasn’t able to do before.
+Focusing on what a life without her sister would look like helped in the grieving process, something she couldn’t do before.
 She credits this to moving.

 Relocating to a new state meant no one to say, “how are your parents?” or “you look like your sister.”